IWC Mk 11 6B/346 RAF Pilots Wristwatch c.1951

 The last IWC Mk 11 was delivered to the RAF in 1953 although it was not officially decommissioned until 1981.

-It is believed that only around 8,000 IWC Mk 11s were produced for the RAF and genuine original examples are highly sought after and are therefore becoming increasingly hard to find.
+It is believed that only around 8,000 IWC Mk 11s were produced and genuine original examples are highly sought after and are therefore becoming increasingly hard to find.

 The hands and crown are correct to the original specification of the watch.

-The dial is in wonderful condition with no major flaws or blemishes.
+The dial is in lovely condition with no major flaws or blemishes.

-The casing is in very good condition with very few noticeable marks or scratches.
+The casing is in very good condition with some marks or scratches commensurate with age.

 The 89 calibre movement is all correct and is in excellent condition and retains its original dust cover.
 The watch is currently running extremely well and keeping good time.

-The watch comes complete with a free six-month warranty, a newly fitted NATO strap and a quality handmade leather watch pouch.
+The watch comes complete with a free six-month warranty and a newly fitted NATO strap.

 Diameter: 36mm (ex crown)